1965 Indianapolis 500: Race schedule

-Practice
+Practice and Time trials

 The track opened for practice on Saturday May 1.
 On Monday May 3, Jim Clark turned a lap of 150.779 mph, the first driver over 150 mph for the month.
 On Tuesday May 4, chief steward Harlan Fengler lifted the speed limits, and A. J. Foyt upped his practice speed to 155 mph.

 On Wednesday May 5, A. J. Foyt's Lotus-Ford wrecked on the backstretch when a magnesium hub carrier snapped.
 The next day, all of the Lotus-Fords and Lola cars were parked by USAC for a few days until tests and improvements could be made to the magnesium parts.
 Thursday's practice was cut short due to rain.